dynamodb-toolbox/dynamodb-toolbox/README.md

 #### Customize defaults with a `function`

 In simple situations, defaults can be static values.
 However, for advanced use cases, you can specify an anonymous function to dynamically calculate the value.
 The function takes a single argument that contains an object of the inputed data (including aliases).
 Sadly, in TS, type inference cannot be used here as this would create a circular dependency.
-However, the `dependsOn` keyword may be used for type inference in the future.

 This opens up a number of really powerful use cases: